investindex/Advanced/README.md

 From inception in February 2010 through the end of 2021, the average annualized return of TQQQ was [roughly 55%](https://www.portfoliovisualizer.com/backtest-portfolio?s=y&timePeriod=2&startYear=1985&firstMonth=1&endYear=2021&lastMonth=12&calendarAligned=true&includeYTD=false&initialAmount=10000&annualOperation=0&annualAdjustment=0&inflationAdjusted=true&annualPercentage=0.0&frequency=4&rebalanceType=1&absoluteDeviation=5.0&relativeDeviation=25.0&leverageType=0&leverageRatio=0.0&debtAmount=0&debtInterest=0.0&maintenanceMargin=25.0&leveragedBenchmark=false&reinvestDividends=true&showYield=false&showFactors=false&factorModel=3&portfolioNames=false&portfolioName1=Portfolio+1&portfolioName2=Portfolio+2&portfolioName3=Portfolio+3&symbol1=TQQQ&allocation1_1=100&symbol2=QQQ&allocation2_2=100).
 An investor who bought shares at the end of Feb 2010 and sold at the end of Dec 2021 would've multiplied their money by about 179.
 These are eye-watering, brain-shattering, hair-on-fire returns.
 Who wouldn't want to invest in TQQQ?

 We don't have to move into wild hypotheticals to see how a triple-leveraged fund can be hazardous.
 It's notable that TQQQ was fortunate enough to incept in March 2010, meaning that so far it has never experienced a major, prolonged drawdown for US stocks.
+(TQQQ fell by 69.9% during the COVID crash, but the market quickly recovered.)
 However, QQQ was created in March 1999.
 What if we simply back up the clock and infer the returns of TQQQ from QQQ?
 What would have happened during the explosion of the tech bubble in the early 2000s?

 <p align="center">
 <img src="https://github.com/investindex/Advanced/blob/main/TQQQ.png" width="631" height="540"/>